edoardottt/scilla/README.md

 `go install`

-Then use of the build scripts:
+Then use the build scripts:

 - `make windows` builds 32 and 64 bit binaries for Windows, and writes them to the build subfolder.